The End of the F***ing World: Netflix's new comedy is an effing triumph

 Goodbye Christopher Robins's Alex Lawther and Jessica Barden (The Lobster) star as teen outcasts on the run

-Netflix’s darkly comic new series The End of the F***ing World revolves around two awkward teens who start up an unlikely romance and embark on a road trip across Britain to escape their unhappy home lives.
+Netflix’s darkly comic new series The End of the F***ing World (a co-production with Channel 4 in the UK, where it aired in October last year) revolves around two awkward teens who start up an unlikely romance and embark on a road trip across Britain to escape their unhappy home lives.

 So far so cute, except for one thing: James (played by Goodbye Christopher Robins’ Alex Lawther) is an up-and-coming psychopath.